BranchMetrics/mac-branch-deep-linking/README.md

 # Branch Metrics for Mac SDK

 The Branch SDK for Mac brings universal deep linking to your app.
-The same web based Branch link work on Mac, iOS, and Android so you can send one link that works on all your platforms.
+The same `http://` web based Branch link open apps on Mac, iOS, and Android so you can have one link that works on all your platforms.

+Branch links are sophisticated links that adapt to a user's environment and can be configured with journeys and fallback options so unexpected conditions are handled gracefully.

 In addition you can track and analyze your app usage and the effectiveness of sharing virality, marketing campaigns, and cohorts with atrribution, influencer, and content breakdowns of your links on the Branch dashboard.

 ## Contents